nyirog/itc/README.md

 ===================

 This is a naive implementation of interval tree clock [1] in erlang.
-API documentation hosted on github [2].
+API documentation hosted on hexdocs [2].

 Build
 -----